-ACTV runs all public transport in Venice, including the waterborne.
-Although the service is efficient and punctual, boats on main lines get full fast and can be overcrowded during Carnevale and in peak season.
+ACTV runs all public transport in Venice, including waterborne services.
+Although the service is efficient and punctual, boats on main lines fill up and are prone to overcrowding during Carnevale and in peak season.
 One-way tickets cost €7.50.

 From Piazzale Roma or the train station, vaporetto 1 zigzags up the Grand Canal to San Marco and onward to the Lido.
 If you’re not in a rush, it’s a great introduction to Venice.
 Vaporetto 17 carries vehicles from Tronchetto, near Piazzale Roma, to the Lido.

 Frequency varies greatly according to line and time of day.
 Vaporetto 1 runs every 10 minutes throughout most of the day, while lines such as the 4.1 and 4.2 only run every 20 minutes.
-Night services can be as much as one hour apart.
-Some lines stop running by around 9pm, so check timetables.
+Night services can be as much as one hour apart, and some lines stop running by around 9pm, so check timetables.

 The key vaporetto lines and major stops are as follows: